 If you choose to Quick Add a category, it will have the settings listed above.

-Topic-based categories are a new, special category type that displays the full text of each article.
-Readers can view all its articles on a single page, reading it like a book or choosing which articles to read.
+Topic display categories display the full text of each article they contain.
+Readers can view all the topic display category's articles on a single page, reading it like a book or choosing which articles to read.

 - Can only contain articles